 There are so many things to see and do in London, it can be a bit overwhelming to know where to start.
 Of course there are the world famous sights such as the Houses of Parliament and the London Eye, as well as the many fantastic (and free) museums that are all worth checking out.
 However there’s also a lot more to the city, and much that gets overlooked by most visitors to the British capital.
-Here’s a look at eight interesting and unique things to do in London that you might not have considered.
+Here’s a look at seven interesting and unique things to do in London that you might not have considered.

 Visit The Word On The Water

 What could be more quaint and cosy than a second hand bookshop on a canal barge?
 Just around the corner from King’s Place, which is itself a pleasant area to explore, Word on the Water has a quirky collection of novels, biographies and travel books all tucked into the miniature space.
 In summer, there’s sometimes live music on the roof of the shop – sit and listen for a lovely break from walking around.

 Enjoy A Night Out At The Ritzy Picturehouse In Brixton